 Lured by hanging bait traps with delicious warm-blooded rabbits inside, the zombies will flood into a giant turbine in a frenzy, ravenous for tiny rabbit brains.
 As they attempt to grasp the tasty snacks, they’ll run around and around, turning the turbine and powering the housing system above.
 Zombies may be slow, but their strength provides enough power to yield electricity and water pressure.

 On the surface, the humans can live safely in a cantilevered structure, centered around a spiral staircase that leads to each level.
 Living units are dispersed on lower levels, and the structure is capped off with a large penthouse.
-In the middle of the building will lie a vertical farm planting unit that grows edible crops for the humans to enjoy, as well as trees to sit and ponder under as the zombie apocalypse goes on outside.
+In the middle of the building will lie a vertical farm planting unit that grows edible crops for the humans to enjoy, as well as trees to sit and ponder beneath as the zombie apocalypse goes on outside.
 The plants will be irrigated via an underground water storage area, with the water being siphoned thanks to zombie power.